bchwtz/bchwtz-gateway/docs/gateway_setup.md

 ```{bash}
 docker ps
 ```
 All containers should be up apart from "gateway_ble-gateway_1" which constantly restarts.
-If the "gateway_mongo_1" container is not running correctly you need to change the following settings in "docker-compose.rpi.yml" in the "gateway/deployments/gateway" folder:
+If the "gateway_mongo_1" (or "gateway-mongo-1", depending on commit) container is not running correctly you need to change the following settings in "docker-compose.rpi.yml" in the "gateway/deployments/gateway" folder:

 1. services:
     ble-gateway:
 	environment:
 	MQTT-broker: mqtt-broker